docker/vscode-extension/README.md

 The **Docker DX (Beta)** Visual Studio Code extension enhances your Visual Studio Code experience with Docker-related development by adding rich editing features and vulnerability scanning.

+## Note ⚠️

+> The Docker DX Visual Studio Code extension is in Beta.
+It is gradually rolling out with Unleash.
+If the extension isn't working, it's likely because the rollout hasn’t reached your profile yet.
+>
+> - To enable the extension's features manually, set `docker.extension.experimental.release.march2025` to `enabled`.
+> - To turn them off, set the same setting to `disabled`.
+>
+> Encountering a bug?
+[Let us know](https://github.com/docker/vscode-extension/issues) so we can take a look.

 ## Key features

 - [Dockerfile linting](https://docs.docker.com/reference/build-checks/): Get build warnings and best-practice suggestions via BuildKit and BuildX.